 Embracing the dynamic between light and dark, her artwork is inspired primarily by the rhythms of nature, solitude, spiritual contemplation, the internal emotional landscape, childhood magic, the everyday sacred, wanderlust, and the process of discovery through creative play.
 She's explored various creative processes such as plant-based papermaking, darkroom and digital photography, mono printing, mixed media collage, intuitive painting, self portraiture, image transfers, found poetry, and art journaling.
 Her passion lies in exploring the creative process.

-In addition to teaching gelli printing classes in the South Valley Gilroy/Morgan Hill area, she teaches art in her homeschool co-op groups that her children are a part of.
+In addition to teaching gelli printing classes in the South County Gilroy/Morgan Hill area, she teaches art in her homeschool co-op groups that her children are a part of.

 If you'd like to connect to collaborate on a project or class, please feel free to drop her a line by clicking "CONNECT" and shooting her an email.